tdg2-org/scripts/README.md

 -BDName     : name of BD within tcl script. "-BDname \<bd-name>".
 Default is "top_bd" if not provided.

 -verbose    : print script tcl for debug. prevent usage of -notrace for vivado commands.

+-out        : "-out \<output_products-directory-name>".
+Custom name of directory location for image,
+              dcp's, logs, etc. Default is "output_products" if not provided.

 ## Examples / Quick copies
 #### Build full design generating new BD project with name PRJ2, and generate IP in the ip folder.
 This would also build DFX partials if there were any present.